 - Try to maintain a balanced diet so your body is well nourished.

-- Drink up to eight glasses of fluid a day so you stay well hydrated.
+- Aim to drink 8–10 glasses of fluid a day so you stay well hydrated.

 - Cut food into small, bite-sized pieces, and chew slowly and thoroughly.

 - If you have trouble eating a certain food, talk to a dietitian about alternatives.